zaoxing/zaoxing.github.io/_teaching/2024-fall-cloud.md

 The course explores several fundamental topics of cloud computing, including IaaS (e.g., Open Stack, Kubernetes), key big data platforms, and data center networking.
 The course combines group reading and discussion of influential publications in the field, lectures by the instructor, talks by invited speakers, and a large project.
 Students will be a part of an agile development team, with extensive experience with GitHub, agile tools, and various technologies.
 Each course project is solicited from open-source community and will be mentored by an industry leader and/or engineer, or a senior graduate student/postdoc.
 A project is expected to be done by teams of 3 to 5 students working with a mentor.
-Projects may use public clouds from our industry partners (e.g., Microsoft Azure).
+Projects may use public clouds from our industry partners.

 Annoucements